DalisonCPU/Translator-NVGT/README.md

 # Translator-NVGT
-A translator made in NVGT language using the Google translator
+The Renova Translator now made in NVGT language using the Google translator